seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_architecture.md

 ### Database

 - Our entity tree isn't very complex, so we can use all common database [types](https://dataguide.prisma.io/intro/comparing-database-types) like relational, document or graph.
 However the best fit for a tree of simple entities is probably a graph database.
+Read article [Why you should build your next app with a graph database](https://dgraph.io/blog/post/graphdb-for-your-next-app/) for detailed explanation.

 - The most of the time we will be doing only simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 The exception may be time entries aggregations to generate reports and show charts.